ariga/terraform-provider-atlas/docs/resources/migration.md

 ### Optional

 - `dev_url` (String, Sensitive) The url of the dev-db see https://atlasgo.io/cli/url
+- `env_name` (String) The name of the environment used for reporting runs to Atlas Cloud.
+Default: tf
 - `revisions_schema` (String) The name of the schema the revisions table resides in
 - `version` (String) The version of the migration to apply, if not specified the latest version will be applied